mkashifchandio/get-stock-level/README.md

   Notes:
 - Transactions may exist for SKUs which are not present in `stock.json`.
 It should be assumed that the starting quantity for these is 0.
 - Functionality can be split into many files to help keep the project clear and organised

+**Scripts**

+**Run Tests Cases**

+npm test

+**Run Program**

+npm start

+note: You can go through using tests but if you want to execute the method directly than uncomment the code from line 69 in src/getCurrentStockLevels.ts then run "npm start" to execute that method